This page details setup requirements for:

 $ jupyter notebook

 A web browser should open automatically, displaying a list of files and directories in your home folder.
-If the web browser does not open automatically, go back to your Terminal (for Mac and Linux users), where you should see some URLs on the screen that start with “http:”.
-Copy/paste any of these URLs from the Terminal into a web browser and try to load that URL.
+If the web browser does not open automatically, go back to your Terminal (for Mac and Linux users) or Command window (for PC users), where you should see some URLs on the screen that start with “http:”.
+Copy/paste any of these URLs from the Terminal/Command window into a web browser and try to load that URL.

 Either way, the web browser should show you something similar to what is in the screenshot below: